JurMax/wayfire-focus-highlight/README.md

-# wayfire-focus-highlight
+# Wayfire-focus-highlight

-A simple plugin for [wayfire](https://github.com/WayfireWM/wayfire) that highlights when focus switches between windows.
+A simple plugin for [Wayfire](https://github.com/WayfireWM/wayfire) that highlights when focus switches between windows.